Health care services

 Health care services generally include a special consideration of the elderly clients if they are suffering from severe to mild medical conditions.
 Which mostly include diabetes, Blood pressure, heart disease and mental conditions like Alzheimer’s, Parkinson etc.

 Around 4.5 million people in the United States and 26 million worldwide suffer from Alzheimer’s disease.
 Alzheimer’s disease is the most common type of dementia.
 The disease destroys brain cells and symptoms includes confusion, anger, mood swings, language breakdown and long-term memory loss.
-Caring for a person with Alzheimer’s disease involves specialized services that differ from other types of senior housing.
+Caring for a person with Alzheimer’s disease involves specialized health care services that differ from other types of senior housing.

 What is the best type of care for a loved one with the disease?
 Alzheimer’s care is often delivered in an assisted living or nursing home setting usually in a separate floor or unit.
 Generally, the residents live in semi-private apartments and have structured activities delivered by staff members trained in Alzheimer’s and dementia care.
 Most of these living environments have secured areas to prevent wandering, a common symptom of the disease.
 Often, residents have access to outdoor walking paths or gardens which are within secured areas.